syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### swimlaneSettings.headers.key `string`
 {:#members:swimlanesettings-headers-key}

-Gets or sets an object that indicates to render the Kanban with specified swim lane header key.
+Gets or sets a value that indicates to render the Kanban with specified swimlane header key.

 #### Default Value: